-Is sexual pain (dyspareunia) controlling your life?
+Is female sexual pain (dyspareunia) controlling your life?
 Has sexual pain made trying to have sexual intimacy challenging at best and virtually impossible at worst?

 If you are here reading this now, you have probably already seen many doctors and specialists trying to get to the root of solving the issue.